egoexpress/docker-nullidentd/README.md

 # How do I build it?

-At minimum, you must have Docker, curl, make, and unzip installed.

-If you have these, you should be able to simply run this command:

-`$ make`

-This will pull a build image, download the nullidentd package, compile the executable, then extract and build it into the final Docker image.
+Run this command:

+`$ docker build -t nullidentd .`